Published Nov 08, 2019

-Full Sail’s August Behind the Scenes Tour Features Panel of Distinguished Alumni
+Full Sail’s November Behind the Scenes Tour Features Panel of Distinguished Alumni

-Our next Behind the Scenes tour is August 12, 2018.
+Our next Behind the Scenes tour is November 10, 2019.
 Visit us online to reserve your spot today.

 We are excited to welcome the following panelists to this month’s event:

 Zach Allen is a Grammy-winning Music Producer, Recording Engineer, and Mixer.
 After graduating from Full Sail, he moved to Nashville and landed an internship at The Tracking Room – a world-renowned studio where he would eventually become the Studio Manager and Head Engineer.
 His relationship with blues artist Keb’ Mo’ led to Zach recording the Grammy-winning album “TajMo,” – a collaborative effort from Keb’ Mo’ and fellow blues legend Taj Mahal – that spent four weeks atop the Billboard Blues Chart and received the Grammy for “Best Contemporary Blues Album.”

 Throughout his career, Zach has worked with a wide range of artists, from Taylor Swift to Deep Purple, Joe Walsh, and the legendary Buddy Guy.
 Recently, Zach Recorded Christone “Kingfish” Ingram’s album, “Kingfish,” which reached #1 on the Billboard Blues Chart as well as Keb’ Mo’s new album, “Oklahoma,” which reached #2.

 Brand Manager of Worldwide Creative Content – Sony